lithium battery storage

 5. Label or Rotate Batteries: Mark or label batteries to track usage and make sure they all get regular use.

 Therefore, should you remove batteries from power tools when not in use?
 Yes.
-Its a simple habit that protects your investment, keeps your workspace safer, and ensures that your cordless tools stay reliable when you need them most.
+Its a simple lithium battery storage habit that protects your investment, keeps your workspace safer, and ensures that your cordless tools stay reliable when you need them most.
 Taking a few extra seconds to pop the battery off might seem small - but it pays off in longer battery life, fewer safety risks, and better overall tool care.